ManalAlkallas/Data-Wrangling/README.md

 --------------------------------------------------------

 ## Cleaning: Improving Quality and Tidiness

+Cleaning your data is the third step in data wrangling.
+It is where you fix the quality and tidiness issues that you identified in the assess step.
+In this lesson, you'll clean all of the issues you identified in Lesson 3 using Python and pandas.
 **Improving Tidiness**
 Improving tidiness means transforming the dataset so that each variable is a column, each observation is a row, and each type of observational unit is a table.
 There are special functions in pandas that help us do that.
 **Programmatic Data Cleaning Process**